mpusz/wg21-papers/src/3045R9_quantities_and_units_library.md

 Moreover, in a good library, the above code should not compile.
 The reason for this is that even though the conversion from `km` to `m` and from `h` to `s` is considered value-preserving, it is not true in the opposite direction.
-When we will try to convert the result stored in an integral type from the unit of `m/s` to `km/h` we will inevitably loose some data.
+When we will try to convert the result stored in an integral type from the unit of `m/s` to `km/h` we will inevitably lose some data.

 We could try to provide concepts like `ScaledUnitOf<si::metre>` that would take a set of units while trying to constrain them somehow, but it leads to even more problems with the unit